 Most business consultants are employed by consulting agencies.
 Others work for insurance companies or government agencies, and some are self-employed and take on clients on a freelance basis.
 Many are employed by the big three consulting companies: McKinsey & Company, The Boston Consulting Group, and Bain & Company.

-Can I Become a Business Consultant?
+How To Become a Business Consultant

 Business Consultant Salary Data